 Sextortion: A Growing Threat Targeting Minors

-Sextortion involves an offender coercing a minor to create and send sexually explicit images or video.
-An offender gets sexually explicit material from the child and then threatens to release that compromising material unless the victim produces more.
+Sextortion involves an offender coercing a minor to create and send sexually explicit images or videos.
+An offender gets sexually explicit material from the child, then threatens to release that compromising material unless the victim produces more.
 These offenders are seeking sexual gratification.

 Financially motivated sextortion is a criminal act that involves an offender coercing a minor to create and send sexually explicit material.
 Offenders threaten to release that compromising material unless they receive payment, which is often requested in gift cards, mobile payment services, wire transfers, or cryptocurrency.
 These offenders are motivated by financial gain, not necessarily just sexual gratification.

 Victims are typically males between the ages of 14 to 17, but any child can become a victim.
 For financially motivated sextortion, offenders are usually located outside the United States and primarily in West African countries such as Nigeria and Ivory Coast or Southeast Asian countries such as the Philippines.

 These crimes can lead victims to self-harm and have led to suicide.
 From October 2021 to March 2023, the FBI and Homeland Security Investigations received over 13,000 reports of online financial sextortion of minors.
 The sextortion involved at least 12,600 victims—primarily boys—and led to at least 20 suicides.

 In the six-month period from October 2022 to March 2023, the FBI observed at least a 20% increase in reporting of financially motivated sextortion incidents involving minor victims compared to the same time period the previous year.